 Professor Sarah Berens (project lead, University of Bremen), Professor Markus Tepe (University of Bremen), and Professor Jan Sauermann (University of Oldenburg) are analyzing how the principle of entitlement influences attitudes towards inheritance taxation in advanced democracies.
 Based on survey experiments in the Niedersachsenpanel, the team is systematically investigating the causal effects of different principles of justice on individual support for inheritance taxation.
 The project thus contributes to the understanding of social distribution debates and the formation of political opinion.

-Profile area: Competing futures
+Focal area: Competing Futures

 The project led by Professor Alisha M. B. Heinemann (University of Bremen) and Professor Michaela Kaiser (University of Oldenburg) focuses on poetic and audiovisual forms of expression of marginalized communities in Germany, especially groups affected by racism and ableism.
 Their potential as educational media spaces of resistance, hope, and the imagination of alternative futures will be examined.
 At the same time, the project creates a conceptual basis for a further third-party funded project.

-Profile area: Competing futures
+Focal area: Competing Futures

 The project, led by Professor Ayca Polat (University of Oldenburg) and Professor Yasemin Karakaşoğlu (University of Bremen), critically examines the emergence, circulation, and marginalization of knowledge in the context of migration.
 An international symposium will connect existing research approaches from Bremen and Oldenburg and expand them on an interdisciplinary and international level.
 The focus is on questions of pedagogical professionalization, knowledge production, and social change.